awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 **This feature is available only with version 2 of the AWS CLI\.**
 The following feature is available only if you use version 2 of the AWS CLI\.
 It isn't available if you run version 1\.
 For information about how to install the preview of version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.

-[YAML](https://yaml.org) is a good choice for handling the output programmatically with tools that emit or consume [YAML](https://yaml.org) formatted strings, such as AWS CloudFormation with its support for [YAML formatted templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html)\.
+[YAML](https://yaml.org) is a good choice for handling the output programmatically with services and tools that emit or consume [YAML](https://yaml.org)\-formatted strings, such as AWS CloudFormation with its support for [YAML\-formatted templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html)\.

 For more advanced filtering that you might not be able to do with `--query`, you can consider `yq`, a command line YAML processor\.
 You can download it and find documentation at [http://mikefarah.github.io/yq/](http://mikefarah.github.io/yq/)\.